bitpay/cordova-plugin-qrscanner/readme.md

 # cordova-plugin-qrscanner
 A fast, energy efficient, highly-configurable QR code scanner for Cordova apps – available for the iOS, Android, and browser platforms.

-QRScanner's live video preview is rendered behind the Cordova app's native webview, and the native webview's background is made transparent.
-This allows for an HTML/CSS/JS interface to be built inside the webview to control the scanner.
+QRScanner's native camera preview is rendered behind the Cordova app's webview, and QRScanner provides `show` and `hide` methods to toggle the transparency of the webview's background.
+This allows for a completely HTML/CSS/JS interface to be built inside the webview to control the scanner.

 ## Get Started